chambox/chambox.github.io/about.md

 [My CV](https://github.com/chambox/chambox.github.io/blob/master/Curriculum_Vitae__Main_v1.pdf).

-I am passionate about a lot of interesting technologies, however, there are only 24 hours in a day.
+I am passionate about a lot of interesting technologies, unfortunately there are only 24 hours in a day.
 With the constraint of time, I have chosen to focus on few things:
 * Artificial intelligence (AI) and deep learning
 * Blockchain, digital currencies, and their connection to  AI
 * Finance and its connection to AI

 I work by a simple principle, "understand concepts and explain them even clearer".

-Besides AI, I like eating good food (I hate cooking though), my good friend and I  have created a social platform linking hungry African food lovers to excellent home cooks.
+Besides AI, I like eating quality food (I hate cooking though), my  friend and I  have created a social platform linking hungry African food lovers to excellent home cooks.
-If you want to know more about good food of African origin, visit us [here](https://afroeat.be/).
+If you want to know more about  food of African origin, visit us [here](https://afroeat.be/).

-What keeps me going is my little three-year-old who challenges me in many ways.
-Unlike AI models that need millions of pictures to make a correct identification, my son only needs to see a picture of a family member once and accurately recognize them in all subsequent pictures.
-He is smart and learns faster than any AI, I am kidding,  I will not compare my son to AI.
+What keeps me going is my little three-year-old mini-me who challenges me in many ways.
+Unlike AI models that need millions of pictures to make a correct identification, my son only needs to see a picture of a family member once and recognizes them correctly in all subsequent pictures.
+He is smart and learns faster than any AI (I am kidding,  I will not compare my son to AI.)
 ### Contact me

 Tel: +32471600750